MedentzidisCharalampos/Irish-Songs-Generator/README.md

  The next thing is to turn sequencies into x's and y's, the input values and their labels.
 All but the last character is the x and the last characted is the y.
 Then the labels will be one-hot encoded as this is a classification problem.

  The architecture of our model is as follows:
- 1. An Embedding Layer thats embeds the total of words in the dimension 64
+ 1. An Embedding Layer thats embeds the total of words in the dimension 100
- 2. A Long Short Term Memort Biderectional Layer with 20-units
+ 2. A Long Short Term Memort Biderectional Layer with 150-units
  3. A Dense Layer for the total number of words and Softmax activation function

- The model is compiled with categoricalCrossentropy as loss function and Adam as optizer.
+ The model is compiled with categoricalCrossentropy as loss function and Adam as optimizer with learning rate 0.01 .
- The model is trained for 500 epochs because there is not a lot of data.
+ The model is trained for 100 epochs because there is not a lot of data.